-Keep in mind when fishing in a Blue Ribbon trout stream, you're going to need to use artificial flies and lures.
+Keep in mind when fishing in a Blue Ribbon trout stream, you’re going to need to flies that best match the hatch.
 Be sure to pack a good variety or buy some locally so you’re sure to get the best type for the area.
-For the summer months, choose a fly that features light colors.
-In spring and fall, you can use caddis imitations that are brightly colored.

-When picking your fishing rod it is suggested that you use a nine foot rod with a six weight.
+When picking your fishing rod it is suggested that you use a 9-foot, 5-weight rod.
 When it comes to reels, a single action fly reel complete with the disc drag will do just perfect.
 A fly line that is tapered, floating, and balanced to work with your rod is your best bet.